-In Massachusetts, the party choices are Democrat, Republican, Green-Rainbow, United Independent Party or Unenrolled (Unaffiliated).
+In Massachusetts, the party choices are Democrat, Republican, Libertarian or Unenrolled (Unaffiliated).
 All others are considered Political Designations.
 If you are registered as an Unenrolled voter or a member of a political designation, you may choose any party in Primary Elections.

 I've recently changed my name.
 How do I change my name on the voting list to be compatible with my ID?